christopherahern/CCTJC/README.md

     git clone https://github.com/christopherahern/SEMPRAG.git

-The output of the notebook can also be viewed [here](http://nbviewer.jupyter.org/github/christopherahern/SEMPRAG/blob/master/src/Ahern-Clark-SP-2016-Appendix.ipynb) independently of installing any additional software.
+The output of the notebook [can also be viewed here](http://nbviewer.jupyter.org/github/christopherahern/SEMPRAG/blob/master/src/Ahern-Clark-SP-2016-Appendix.ipynb) without installing any additional software.

 For running the code interactively we recommend installing the [Anaconda](https://www.continuum.io/downloads) python distribution.
 To run the Jupyter notebook, run the following in `src/`:

-    ipython notebook
+    jupyter notebook

 From there you can execute commands in order.